omitavoavocado/LawraRepository/README.md

 better stay safe and dont read this file.
 Github is filled with lot of codebases lets create a all new coding language which only alien people who landed into Earth from UFO will understand. lol ahhahahah
-If u r still reading this please I warn you dont open any of these files u can get haunted and you will start to see ufo falling in ur near jungle
+If u r still reading this please I warn you dont open any of these files u can get haunted and you will start to see ufo falling in ur nearby roads